 - Advanced gum disease that has jeopardized the bone supporting the tooth

-- Dental trauma from accidents or injuries that have damaged the tooth beyond repair
+- Dental trauma from accidents or injuries that damaged the tooth beyond repair

-- Impacted wisdom teeth that are causing pain, infection, or crowding
+- Impacted wisdom teeth causing pain, infection, or crowding

-- Orthodontic treatment that requires space creation for proper tooth alignment
+- Orthodontic treatment requiring space for proper alignment

-- An infection or abscess that cannot be resolved with root canal therapy
+- An abscess or infection that cannot be resolved with root canal therapy

 What to Expect During Your Tooth Extraction

-Understanding the stages of the extraction process can help ease any concerns you may have.
-At Lumin8 Dentistry, we prioritize clear communication and patient comfort at every step.Before the Procedure
+Understanding the stages of your procedure can ease any concerns you may have.
+At Lumin8 Dentistry, we prioritize clear communication and patient comfort throughout.

-Dr. Carrington will review your medical history and take digital X-rays to assess the tooth’s position and root structure.
-We’ll discuss sedation options to ensure you remain comfortable throughout the procedure.
-Our team utilizes cutting-edge dental technologies to provide precise, efficient, and minimally invasive treatment.During the Extraction
+Before your procedure, Dr. Carrington will review your medical history and take digital X-rays to assess the tooth’s position and root structure.
+We’ll walk you through your options, including sedation dentistry, to help you stay comfortable from start to finish.

-The area around your tooth will be numbed with local anesthesia.
-For more complex extractions or anxious patients, sedation dentistry options are available.
+During the extraction itself, the area will be numbed with local anesthesia.
+For more complex cases or anxious patients, sedation options are available.
 Dr. Carrington will carefully loosen and remove the tooth, taking care to preserve surrounding bone and tissue.
 Simple extractions typically take just minutes to complete.After the Procedure

-Proper aftercare ensures smooth healing and helps prevent complications.
-Dry socket is an issue that can occur after tooth extraction when the blood clot in the tooth socket is displaced, leaving the bone and nerves exposed.
-Following these guidelines will promote faster recovery and help you avoid complications:- First 24 hours: Bite on gauze to control bleeding, avoid rinsing or forcefully spitting, and rest with your head elevated.
-Apply ice packs to lessen swelling and stick to soft foods.
+- First 24 hours: Bite on gauze to control bleeding, avoid rinsing or forcefully spitting, and rest with your head elevated.
+Apply ice packs to reduce swelling and stick to soft foods.

-- Watch for warning signs: Contact our office if you experience severe pain, excessive bleeding, signs of infection, or persistent numbness.
-These symptoms are rare but require prompt attention.
+- Warning signs to watch for: Contact our office if you experience severe pain, excessive bleeding, signs of infection, or persistent numbness.
+These symptoms are uncommon but require prompt attention.

 Tooth Replacement Options After Extraction